seanhasenstein/seanhasenstein.com-v1/data/examples/officials-connection.md

 ### Description

 I have been working with the the Wisconsin Basketball Yearbook Officials Camps since 2015.
-We use officialsconnection.org for marketing and registration.
+We use officialsconnection.org for marketing and camp registrations.

-Along with the website I also created a dashboard that manages their registration and scheduling API's.
-And finally I created a Node.js server that uses Mailgun for email marketing campaigns.
+I also built a dashboard that manages the registration and scheduling API's.
+Along with the dashboard I created a Node.js server that I use with Mailgun for email marketing campaigns.

 #### Store Features